 A doctor will usually prescribe some sort of treatment plan but if none exists yet then ask them how often I need to replace my stockings after washing them once a week should suffice in most cases where no other factors come into play like those just mentioned above!

-- Compression socks for edema are not for everyone.
 If you have a medical condition that makes you prone to blood clots, such as deep vein thrombosis or pulmonary embolism, you should not wear compression socks.
 The risk of developing blood clots may be increased by wearing compression socks and thus could lead to life-threatening complications if left untreated.

-- Do not wear compression socks if you have diabetes.
 This is because the risk of developing skin ulcers and infections is higher when wearing compression garments like these ones compared with regular stockings and tights (study).

 What Type of Sock is Suitable for Edema?